-In Pennsylvania the majority (three-fifths) of the second-degree prison population have served more than 20 years.
-See PLSE, supra.
-Our dataset showed a had valiums in my system.
+I remember that particular night.
+I was at my friend's house, and it was late at night, around 2 or 3 in the morning.
+I had been smoking and drinking all day, and I also had valiums in my system.
 On the way home, I encountered an older gentleman.
 It was part of the pattern-to think you can get away with things-and so I attempted to rob him. ...
 I was so high that when a police officer came up to me, I didn't run.
 I just stood there.
 He arrested me.